pingcap/docs-tidb-operator/en/deploy-br-federation-manager.md

 >   kubeconfig: ${encoded-kubeconfig}
 > ```

-### Step 2.3: Install BR Federation Manager
+### Step 2.3: Install BR Federation

-This section describes how to install the BR Federation Manager using [Helm 3](https://helm.sh/docs/intro/install/).
+This section describes how to install the BR Federation using [Helm 3](https://helm.sh/docs/intro/install/).

 - If you prefer to use the default configuration, follow the **Quick deployment** steps.
 - If you want to use a custom configuration, follow the **Custom deployment** steps.